moldyn/MoSAIC/README.md

 </div>

 # Molecular Systems Automated Identification of Cooperativity
-MoSAIC is a new algorithm for correlation analysis which auto-matically detects collective motion in MD simulation data, identifies uncorrelated features as noise and hence provides a detailed picture of the key coordinates driving a conformational change in a biomolecular system.
-It is based on a community detection algorithm which is used to bring a correlation matrix in a block-diagonal form.
+MoSAIC is a new method for correlation analysis which automatically detects collective motion in MD simulation data, identifies uncorrelated features as noise and hence provides a detailed picture of the key coordinates driving a conformational change in a biomolecular system.
+It is based on the Leiden community detection algorithm which is used to bring a correlation matrix in a block-diagonal form.